How to Create a Strong Brand Name

 Altered brand names are fictional names based on actual words, such as Spotify.

-Altered names can be easy to trademark and usually transport the brand spirit well.
 But watch out for customers misspelling the name.
 This makes it harder for them to find you.

 Acronym and Invented name